I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 At the earliest stages of an idea, when you don’t know what you don’t know, you need to employ a discovery versus validation mindset.

 Guessing at smaller solutions (or starting with an MVP) is certainly better than spending a year building a perfect product no one wants.
-But these approaches are still vulnerable to the Innovator’s Bias where you simply ask: “What problem could my solution solve?” versus “What problems do my customers have?”
+But these approaches are still vulnerable to the Innovator’s Bias where you ask: “What problem could my solution solve?” versus “What problems do my customers have?”

 Going fast doesn’t automatically get you to breakthrough.